Homemade White Bread

 - Onion: Stir in ¼ cup of caramelized or fried onions before kneading.

-- Poppy Seed: Mix 1 tablespoon of poppy seeds into the dough and sprinkle more on top before baking.
+- Poppy Seed: Mix 1 tablespoon of poppy seeds into the dough and sprinkle more before baking.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.